04diiguyi/LangchainExample/README.md

 Rename file [api_key_example.py](./src/api_key_example.py) to **api_key.py**,
 and update the values of **Az_OpenAI_api_key** and **Az_OpenAI_endpoint**.
 Then you could begin to play the examples.
+Each example has a short description of sample and the instruction to run the sample.